Nutrients in Water

 - Discharge from sewage facilities acid precipitation- Acid precipitation can cause acidification in a water body.
 Acidification, like eutrophication can lead to a decreased diversity of aquatic species.

 Resources to limit human influences: Protect Your Water

 Phosphorus is very important to plants.
-It is found in 2 forms, organic and inorganic and moves very slowly through the environment.
+It is found in two forms, organic and inorganic, and moves very slowly through the environment.
 Plants use an inorganic phosphorus called orthophosphate, and it is usually scarce in water because it attaches to sediments in the water.